econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 ### Model Specification and Estimation

 In the [Models](#models) section below, we provide a formal description of the mathematical and computational structure of our optimizing models, beginning with the [Life Cycle Portfolio](#lcp-model) model, which calculates optimal saving and optimal portfolio shares over the life cycle.
-In the [Estimation](#estimation), we report that the model implies a rapid drawdown of wealth after retirement that is simply not observed in empirical observations, renewing attention to a longstanding problem with life cycle models (see, e.g., @hurd1987savings, [](doi:10.1111/jofi.12828)).[^AmeriksCaveat]
+In the [Estimation](#estimation) section, we report that the model implies a rapid drawdown of wealth after retirement that is simply not observed in empirical observations, renewing attention to a longstanding problem with life cycle models (see, e.g., @hurd1987savings, [](doi:10.1111/jofi.12828)).[^AmeriksCaveat]
 We call this the "drawdown failure," which has been the subject of a large literature with both U.S. evidence (see, e.g., @10.2307/1913772, @DeNardi2016d, [](doi:10.1257/mac.6.3.29), [](doi:10.17310/ntj.2019.3.02), [](doi:10.1016/j.jpubeco.2018.04.008)) and international evidence (see, e.g., [](doi:10.3386/w29826), [](doi:10.1007/s11150-020-09486-y), [](doi:10.1016/j.jjie.2018.10.002)).

 [^AmeriksCaveat]: Some impressive recent work by Ameriks, Caplin, and coauthors (@ameriks2011joy, @Ameriks2020jpe) has argued that concerns about the possibility of extremely large medical costs (e.g. nursing home or other long term care) may be behind the drawdown failure for some people (see [](doi:10.1146/annurev-economics-080315-015127)) for a survey).